Skip to main content

 What Could Be Better

-• At $299, the SONOFF NSPanel Pro 120 delivers a cleaner wall install at under half the cost.
+• At $349 list from Apple — and running $449 on Amazon at our July 2026 check — the SONOFF NSPanel Pro 120 delivers a cleaner install at well under half the cost.

-• iOS blocks Fully Kiosk Browser entirely — Guided Access and Kiosk Pro are the only kiosk paths, limiting advanced features like MQTT integration and motion-triggered wake.
+• iOS blocks Fully Kiosk Browser entirely — Guided Access and Kiosk Pro are the only kiosk paths, limiting MQTT integration and motion-triggered wake.

-• No PoE pathway and no battery charge-limit toggle; always-plugged operation accelerates wear over multi-year use.
+• No PoE pathway and no battery charge-limit toggle; always-plugged operation accelerates battery wear.

 The Verdict